rsmith-nl/repotools/README.rst

 :tags: FreeBSD
 :author: Roland Smith

 ..
-Last modified: 2024-07-25T09:11:57+0200
+Last modified: 2024-07-25T10:26:35+0200
 .. vim:spelllang=en

-For updating several machines to a new version of FreeBSD I wanted to download all the packages I need beforehand without installing them.
+For updating several machines to a new version of FreeBSD I wanted to download the packages I need *and all their dependencies* beforehand without installing them.

 Since I could not find a way to do that using ``pkg``, I wrote my own tools.

-It can be used for other versions, architectures and releases by editing the configuration variables at the begin of ``repotool.py``
+It can be used for other versions, architectures and releases by editing the configuration variables at the begin of ``repotool.py`` and changing the ``curl`` invocation at the beginning of ``newdb.sh`` accordingly.

 It is now used as an offline cache for all the packages that I use on my machines.